cbiddle3/skyRunner/my-app/README.md

 ### When building for the first time you must run:
 ### `npm build`

+Installs the dependnecies of the project.
+This script needs to be run once before you can run the application.
+It should not need to be run on subsequent occasions.

 ### `npm start`

 Runs the app in the development mode.\